Satyaprem Ki Katha

 Satyaprem Ki Katha (Note: A play on the Hindi phrase "Satyanarayan ki katha" (lit.
-'Tale of Satyanarayan'), a particular popular narrative of the Hindu god Vishnu (cf. Satya Pir).) is a 2023 Indian Hindi-language romantic drama film directed by Sameer Vidwans and produced by Sajid Nadiadwala under Nadiadwala Grandson Entertainment.
+'Tale of Satyanarayan'), a particular popular narrative of the Hindu god Vishnu (cf. Satya Pir).
+The male protagonist's name is Satyaprem, and female protagonist is Katha, so it can mean Satyaprem's Katha.) is a 2023 Indian Hindi-language romantic drama film directed by Sameer Vidwans and produced by Sajid Nadiadwala under Nadiadwala Grandson Entertainment.
 The film stars Kartik Aaryan and Kiara Advani as the titular leads.
 The film follows Satyaprem, as he struggles to understand the reason behind his wife, Katha's repulsiveness towards his desire to consummate their marriage as the latter hides a dark secret, putting their marriage in a jeopardy.

 Satyaprem Ki Katha was theatrically released on 29 June 2023 to positive reviews.
 It was a moderate commercial success, grossing ₹117.77 crore worldwide.
 At the 69th Filmfare Awards, the film received nominations for Best Actress (Advani) and Best Story.